KwanLab/Autometa/README.md

 Here we are running Autometa on the Bacteria.fasta file made in step 1.

 ```
-run_autometa.py -a Bacteria.fasta -p 16 -l 3000 -t taxonomy.tab
+run_autometa.py --assembly Bacteria.fasta --processors 16 --length_cutoff 3000 \
+	--taxonomy_table taxonomy.tab
 ```

+If you want to use an external coverage table, use the --cov_table flag to specify the path to the output of calculate\_read\_coverage.py in the command above.

 In the above command, we are supplying Bacteria.fasta to Autometa, and also the taxonomy table (taxonomy.tab) produced in step 1.
 If we supply a taxonomy table, then this information is used to help with clustering.
 Otherwise, Autometa clusters solely on 5-mer frequency and coverage.
-In the above command we are also specifying to use 16 CPUs (-p), and that our length cutoff is 3,000 bp (-l).
-We are using the default output directory of the current working directory (this can be set with the -o flag), and by default the pipeline assumes we are looking at bacterial contigs (use -k archaea otherwise).
+We are using the default output directory of the current working directory (this can be set with the --output_dir flag), and by default the pipeline assumes we are looking at bacterial contigs (use --kingdom archaea otherwise).
 The script will do the following:

 1. Find single-copy marker genes in the input contigs with HMMER
 2. Generate two-dimensional BH-tSNE coordinates for each contig based on 5-mer frequencies